 Christmas tree shopping can be challenging.
 With the wide variety of trees available, how do you find the best one for you?
-And what’s the difference between trees from big-box stores like Target and specialty brands like Balsam Hill?
+And what’s the difference between trees from big-box stores like Target or Home Depot, and specialty brands like Balsam Hill?

 To help answer your questions, we invited some home décor enthusiasts to compare and review Christmas trees.
 First, they picked a Balsam Hill artificial tree.
 Then they chose a big-box store tree of the same height and type.